Omar Khadr in intensive care following surgery for war wounds

 Former child soldier Omar Khadr is in an intensive care unit at an Edmonton hospital following surgery to repair his shoulder, which was severely damaged more than a decade ago during a firefight with U.S. soldiers in Afghanistan.

-Mr. Khadr’s lawyer, Dennis Edney, said his 30-year-old client, who spent years in the United States’ notorious Guantanamo Bay prison, underwent a 19-hour operation last Friday and is now recovering in a critical care unit.
+Mr. Khadr’s lawyer, Dennis Edney, said his 30-year-old client, who spent years in the United States’ notorious Guantanamo Bay prison, underwent a 19-hour operation last Friday and is now recovering in a critical-care unit.

 “It was very serious operation.
 They have had to take bones out of his legs and out of his hip and muscles out of his back to try and rebuild that shoulder to some extent,” Mr. Edney told The Globe and Mail on Monday.